youzunzhi/go2_odometry/README.md

  ---
 ### go2_state_publisher.launch.py
+This launchfile is usefull to use other standard ros node out of the box.
+For instance, for RVIZ to display a robot it needs 1. a robot description 2.
+The TF of all the bodies.

-Starts the following nodes:
+TO do so, this launchfile starts the following nodes:
-This file launches **go2_state_publisher.launch.py** detailled further down.

 ##### go2_odometry/state_converter_node.cpp
 Listens to `unitree_ros2/LowState` messages and splits them into "standard" ros messages.
 It also re-arranges the joint order to match urdf order (which is not the order sent by the unitree robot).

-The messages are timestamped using the host clock upon `/lowstate` msg reception (because the `unitree_ros2/LowState` msg is not timestamped)

-Finally the published topics are the following:
+The published topics are the following:
 * `/imu`: populated by `unitree_ros2/LowState`.`imu`
 * `/joint_states`: populated by `unitree_ros2/LowState`.`motor_state`.<`d`/`dq`/...>

-* `/clock`: populated by `utlidar/imu`
+The messages are timestamped using the host clock upon `/lowstate` msg reception (because the `unitree_ros2/LowState` msg is not timestamped)

 ##### robot_state_publisher
 Standard ros node that listens to `/joint_states` topic and publishes TF transform for all links of a robot.